yogamurti/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook displays the details of contacts who have the tag
+3. AddressBook requests confirmation for the renaming operation with the user
+4. User confirms the renaming operation
+5. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+New tag name already exists in the AddressBook

+> Addressbook shows a warning message
+  Addressbook shows the details of contacts who already have that tag <br>
+  Use case resumes at step 2

+2a.
+No contacts affected (tag (to be renamed) does not exist in AddressBook)

+> AddressBook shows an error message <br>
+  Use case ends

+4a.
+User does not confirm the renaming operation
+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not require more than 5 seconds to respond to a user request.
+6. Should store the AddressBook details in a permanent location in the OS.
+7. Should not take up significant system resources to run.

 ## Appendix D : Glossary